bfok123/Capstone-Project/Blogs/Blog7.md

 Summary

 ## New Dataset ##
 Last week we split our original dataset into sections which reduced our datasets too much.
 The results from the new models were very bad besides the chorus model.
 This week we scraped ~1,600 additional songs off of Genius Lyrics from the top 40 pop artists of 2019.
-This increased the sizes of our datasets by
+This increased the sizes of our datasets by 7-75x.
 1,668 Intros
 58,457 Choruses
 28,069 Verses
 7,743 Bridge
 8,802 Outros

-Last week we saw that there were sections of our generation that looked a lot like choruses when we rearranged the lines to put rhymes closer together.
-We wanted to test if this could happen naturally (no post-processing) so we trained a 2-layer, 128-cell LSTM for each section of each song, meaning we made 5 different models.
-The sections were labeled in some of the songs and we got a total of

-Chorus (7893), Verse (1270), Bridge (618), Intro (136), Outro (118) on 4,132 songs.

-Although this was a big step down from our original 36,000 songs, we thought that the quality of labeled songs was closer to what we wanted for output (popular songs are more likely to be labeled and we want the top pop songs) so the results would be comparable to the full dataset while giving us the flexibility to generate lyrics for specific sections.

-Like the previous week, we generated sequences with beam search and with temperatures around 0.7, 0.8, and 0.9.
-Temperature affects the randomness of what's chosen by the beam search.
-A lower temperature (0.5) would choose the highest probability word everytime like "yeah, yeah, yeah, ..., yeah" and a higher temperature (1.0) would sometimes choose low probabilty words outputting more "creative" lyrics.

-We mostly left temperature consistently medium this week because we were focusing on getting good rhyming engineering.
+We used the same 2-layer, 128-cell LSTM as last week but increased the dimensions of word embeddings to get better fluency.
+The size of the RNN is limited by hardware and the number of epochs is limited by time. nlpg00 disconnects us after a few hours of training so each model gets around 50 epochs of training.

 ## Rhyming Engineering ##
-We approached rhyming a few different ways.
-We would first generate a long list of lyrics, about 100 lines, then group them into lines that all rhymed with each other (using a python rhyming api and a python dictionary).
-This was important to take advantage of attention (longer memory of previous generated words) to achieve coherency between lines.
-We would then use user input to order the rhymes.

-For example, user input: "AABB" would print 4 lines (one for each letter) where lines labelled with the same uppercase character would rhyme with each other.
-Using this input along with our list of rhyming lines, our last step was to pick which rhyming lines to use for the final lyrics.
-As of right now, we are randomly picking lines that fit the users format.
-However in the future we will experiment by choosing rhymes based on their frequency, minimum distance between lines, and the average distance between lines.
-We want to try choosing based off of the minimum distance between the rhyming lines because the model generates based off of the context, so theoretically lines that are generated closer together should be more coherent.
+Last week, we used Phyme - a rhyming API, to post-process our generated lines.
+We grouped rhyming lines together, took in user input for the rhyming scheme (ex: "AABAAB"), and outputted the lines in the given format.

+The problem with this approach was that context was not preserved, because rhyming lines were often far away from each other in the generations.
+This week, we tried to combat this by changing our post-processing technique by still grouping rhyming lines together, but this time sorting the rhymes by the distance between their lines.
+Our thought was that, since lines closer together should be more coherent, then if we choose to output the rhyming lines that are closest together our output should be more coherent while maintaining rhyme.

 ## Examples ##

 \[Intro\]
-on
-dig on well we the on
-i know about you
-on
-for on
-gotta do

 \[Verse\]

-got done you for time you love for go feeling s playing want fine stupid my i heart heart my playing you funny s my heart out you written lost a gets another on if on tell you can around on nobody t t t work me can can can knew can can, s on life me for i i again care give swear i is, store cause pain be pain ring had what my had your you you price style pay pay for for i says to says an must im what good the before
-, but same
+\[Rhyming Verse\]
+just give me to see it and nobody’s do
+if you scared, i know it’s what you
+look, we gon do what it have to tell who? do you know
+we livin like i’m livin’ without you

 \[Chorus\]

-from a left of dreams
-even though it seems
-to pretend as crazy i can see
-from a left of dreams
-even though it seems
-there s nothing left to me
+\[Non-Rhyming Verse\]
+boy, would you get up to know you i know
+you’re always talking saying you want to
+stay every night that you fake you miss
+me all the that we feel print,

 \[Bridge\]

-they t i boy that got know about bout baby out better your love and so love your t called mind request the the be but the song the i ya be dj beat the m joy man to been way t always was you
+\[Outro\]

 ## Evaluation ##

-Chorus was the only section that had good results.
-The lines were surprisingly coherent.
-We didn't expect it to follow the repetitive format of pop choruses so well (1st and 2nd lines are the same as 4th and 5th lines) and were pleasantly surprised by this result.
-The rhyming matched the user input perfectly.
-At first glance, this chorus might even sound fluent.
-We rate this chorus Fluency: 3/5, Coherency: 4/5, Rhyming: 5/5, Topic: N/A.

-The intro, verses, and bridge all had many repeating words as well as grammatical and spelling errors.
-Collectively, these scored Fluency: 0/5, Coherency 0/5, Rhyming: 5/5, Topic: N/A. The low scoring models for intro, verse, and bridge were mostly due to the fact that we had a lot less data to train those models compared to our chorus model.
-Plans to remedy this issue are outlined in the next section.

-Despite the poor quality of the sections besides chorus, we have a good framework to generate whole songs and we are confident that the other sections will catch up to the quality of the chorus.
-While our evaluation is biased since it is based off the opinions of three people working on this project, all of these generated lyrics have only reached a baseline of minimum fluency and coherency.
-When the quality improves, we can survey more people and gain direction towards tuning hyperparameters.
+Using our evaluation survey, we pitted last week's generated chorus with P!NK's chorus in "Slut Like You".
+Our chorus scored lower in fluency and coherency and was able to trick 4/15 (26.7%) people into thinking our generated lyrics were real and P!NK's were fake.

+From a left of dreams
+Even though it seems
+To pretend as crazy i can see
+From a left of dreams
+Even though it seems
+There’s nothing left to me

+2.8 - Fluency
+2.67 - Coherency
+N/A - Topic
+4.27 - Does it rhyme?

+I got a little piece of you-hoo
+And it's just like woohoo
+Wham, bam, thank you, ma'am!
+Woohoo
+You say you're looking for a foo-ool
+And I'm just like me, too
+I'm gonna let ya know the truth

+3.53 - Fluency
+3.53 - Coherency
+N/A - Topic
+4 - Does it rhyme?

 ## Planned Improvements ##